Gold or Silver as an Investment

 The answer isn’t always straightforward when considering buying Gold or silver as an investment.
 Novice investors often find themselves confused about what to purchase with the overwhelming number of options available on the market.
 “Should I purchase a minted bar or stick with coins?” is one of many questions that arise when shopping for precious metals.

+Choosing gold or silver as an investment is easy if you list your requirements.
 Your needs differ from other investors; it’s sensible to have an idea about your requirements and needs, so you have the correct information to make the right investment decision.
 It’s essential to have a working knowledge of precious metals and their markets before stepping into unchartered territories.

 A brief history of Gold & Silver

+Looking at the history of gold or silver can sometimes clarify your decision.
 Gold is one of the first [of five] precious metals initially discovered by man, extracting Gold “nuggets” from the ground and streams.
 Its rarity became a symbol of royalty and adopted quickly as a commodity used for jewelry.
 Due to its physical properties Gold replaced the barter system during 700 B.C., simplifying transactions using currency.

 Gold was mined by the Greeks, melted down by Egyptians, and technological strides perfected by the Romans, and became a bimetallic standard for minting money by the U.S. Congress in 1792.
 The discovery of Gold in the United States is known as the “California Gold Rush.”